-From Tyger Valley Harley-Davidson take the M16 Malmesbury Road then use the R312 to Wellington.
-Over the Bain’s Kloof Pass via the R44, via Slanghoek through Rawsonville and stop for lunch in Villiersdorp (via the R43).
-Then from Villiersdorp to Botrivier take the R43, then to Kleinmond (R43), round Rooi Els (R44) to Gordons Bay.
-The next stretch from Gordons Bay via the N2 and past Macassar via Strandfontein on the M9 to Muizenberg.
+From Tyger Valley Harley-Davidson take the M16 Malmesbury Road, then use the R312 to Wellington.
+Over the Bain’s Kloof Pass via the R44, via Slanghoek, through Rawsonville and stop for lunch in Villiersdorp (via the R43).
+From Villiersdorp to Botrivier take the R43, then to Kleinmond (R43), around Rooiels (R44) to Gordon’s Bay.
+The next stretch from Gordon’s Bay via the N2 and past Macassar via Strandfontein on the M9 to Muizenberg.
 Last leg to Harley-Davidson Cape Town via Steenberg (M3) and the M3/N2 into Cape Town.

 5. What kind of motorcycle is the route suitable for?